How do I Avoid the Congestion Charge?

 How Much does the congestion charge cost?

-The charge is £11.50 per day if you pay in advance or by the stroke of midnight on the day you’re travelling. £14 if you pay by midnight the following day.
-It’s worth noting that if you are travelling on a Friday, you have until midnight on Monday to pay.
+The charge is £15.00 per day if you drive within the Congestion Charge zone 07:00-22:00, every day, except Christmas Day (25 December).
+It's worth noting that if you are travelling on a Friday, you have until midnight on Monday to pay.
 You only need to pay the charge once a day, even if you travel in and out of the zone several times in the same day; and you only have to pay if your car is physically inside the congestion charge zone during the chargeable times.